cooperbarth/COMP_ENG-205-Final/README.md

 Whenever Player 1 successfully kills an asteroid with a missile, they are awarded 1 point.
 Whenever Player 2 successfully hits Player 1 with an asteroid, Player 1 loses 10 points.
 If the points go below -25, it's game over!

+Player 1 has 100 missiles.
+If they run out, Player 2 wins!
+Player 2 has 100 asteroids.
+If they run out, Player 1 wins!

 ## Advanced Components:

 - Multiple In-Flight Projectiles: There will be lots of projectiles on the screen at all times